revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/SOA.md

 ---

-3. What is the difference between SOA and Web Service?
+3.What is the difference between SOA and Web Service?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)